Ensono/stacks-dotnet/src/tests/Functional/xxAMIDOxx.xxSTACKSxx.API.FunctionalTests/ReadMe.md

 ### Builders

 This folder contains builder classes that are used to create POCO's (Plain Old CLR Object) for objects used in API requests.
-Ideally there should be a model for every request and response that is used within the tests.
+Ideally, there should be a model for every request and response that is used within the tests.
 The aim of these classes is to make it as easy as possible for developers to generate the data required by API's.